 5 Mixed Integer Program

 Often, we will generalize ILP to MIP (Mixed Integer Programming).
 With MIP, some variables may be constrained to integers, and some may not.
 Still, all objective functions and constraints are linear.
-We'll just talk about MIP since it encapsulates ILP.
+More on MIP next week...